-Now with the help of above example lets dive deep and see what happens internally here.
+Now with the help of the above example, let’s dive deep and see what happens internally here.

-- Make the list (iterable) an iterable object with help of iter() function.
+- Make the list (iterable) an iterable object with help of the iter() function.

-- Run a infinite while loop and break only if the StopIteration is raised.
+- Run an infinite while loop and break only if the StopIteration is raised.

-- In the try block we fetch the next element of fruits with next() function.
+- In the try block, we fetch the next element of fruits with the next() function.

 apple orange kiwi